gustrd/cabra/README.md

 ## Data

 We translated the [databricks-dolly-15k.jsonl](https://huggingface.co/datasets/databricks/databricks-dolly-15k/resolve/main/databricks-dolly-15k.jsonl) into Portuguese using LibreTranslate.
 Even if this translation is flawed, the tradeoff between speed, cost and results is good.
 We were able to do it in a few hours on a consumer-grade laptop.
+The translation script is at this repository.

 If you want to know more about how the dataset was built go to: [Dolly](https://github.com/databrickslabs/dolly).